-- 4.1 Where membership of the Council of Governors ceases for one of the reasons set out in paragraph 2 of Annex 9 or terminates for whatever reason, elected Governors shall be replaced by inviting the person who was placed second in the previous election to fill the vacancy for the remaining period of the former Governor's term of office, provided: - (a) the period to when the seat is up for election is greater than 3 months; - (b) the election was held in the last three years; and - (c) the person placed second in that election received at least 20% of the votes cast in the election. - (d) the person placed second in that election is still a member of the relevant constituency.
+- 4.1 Where membership of the Council of Governors ceases for one of the reasons set out in paragraph 2 of Annex 5 or terminates for whatever reason, elected Governors shall be replaced by inviting the person who was placed second in the previous election to fill the vacancy for the remaining period of the former Governor's term of office, provided: - (a) the period to when the seat is up for election is greater than 3 months - (b) The election was held in the last three years

-- 4.2 The time a person appointed under 4.1 serves as a Governor shall count towards the maximum period of office in paragraph 14.1. - 4.3 Where 4.1 cannot apply, elected Governors shall be replaced in byelections in accordance with the Electoral Rules. - 4.4 Where an appointed Governor post falls vacant, the appointing organisation will appoint another Governor within 3 months of the Board Secretary receiving notification from the appointing organisation of the vacancy. - 4.5 No defect in the election or appointment of a Governor nor any deficiency in the composition of the Council of Governors shall affect the validity or any act or decision of the Council of Governors.
+- (c) The person placed second in that election received at least 20% of the votes cast in the election. - (d) The person placed second in that election is still a member of the relevant constituency. - (e) The person placed second is not disqualified from becoming a Governor by virtue of paragraph 3 above. - 4.2 The time a person appointed under 4.1 serves as a Governor shall count towards the maximum period of office in paragraph 14.1. - Where an appointed Governor post falls vacant, the appointing organisation will appoint another Governor within 3 months of the Company Secretary receiving notification from the appointing organisation of the vacancy. - 4.5 No defect in the election or appointment of a Governor nor any deficiency in the composition of the Council of Governors shall affect the validity or any act or decision of the Council of Governors made prior to the deficiency being known.